 Reclining Figure by Henry Moore is an example of said principle.
 Looking at the piece as a whole, you can’t pinpoint a single geometric form that it could be.
 However, you can combine multiple geometric forms that will build up the entire figure.
 We’ve already talked about principles like these in our elements of art blog about shape, so let's learn the various ways we can use forms in art.

 Isometric artwork is how most people learn to draw 3D forms.
-Illustrating isometrically makes all forms in the scene appear as though it were on a chessboard.
+Illustrating isometrically makes all forms in the scene appear as though they were on a chessboard.
 However, isometric scenes aren’t true perspective because of a lack of vanishing points.
-Strict isometric artwork has all objects set on a 30 degree angle -- artists sometimes use isometric grids to build up their individual pieces.
+Strict isometric artwork has all objects set on a 30-degree angle -- artists sometimes use isometric grids to build up their individual pieces.

-Isometric scenes are used most frequently within mobile games and some RPG’s and dungeon crawler games.
+Isometric scenes are used most frequently within mobile games, RPGs and dungeon crawler games.
 Tiny Room Stories, Hades, and Clash of Clans are three games that use this isometric art style.

 With more complex illustrations, using 3D forms are essential for perspective.
 Perspective is what makes things appear 3D on a flat or 2D surface.
 Artists achieve this by using shading or line art, depending on the style of the piece.

-The basic types of perspective are one point, two point and three point perspective.
+The basic types of perspective are one-point, two-point and three-point perspectives.
 These refer to the amount of vanishing points there are on the piece.
 All things recede towards a vanishing point, and how it recedes depends on how many points there are.
 Games as geometric as Minecraft make it pretty easy to see things in perspective because of all the straight edges.
 If you’d like to learn more about how to illustrate perspective, check out our How To Draw In Perspective playlist on YouTube!